JuIioCesar/CurriculumVitae/README.md

 **Software Engineer, [Bitso](https://www.bitso.com/), Mexico City — 2018 - Today**

 Just before joining Bitso Julio started developing a [Bitso API client for iOS](https://github.com/JuIioCesar/Bitso).
 A little after that, he got recruited to work with the Bitso Team.
+During 2018 he has mantained a legacy application and worked with his team on a new application.

-Some of his responsibilities inside Bitso are:
+Some of his responsibilities inside Bitso have been:

-- His role as a Scrum master in his team
+- Scrum mentorship.
-- Design the architecture of the iOS application
+- Managing the Scrum process inside the mobile team.
+- Contribute in framework implementation inside Bitso.
+- Build and propose new features.
-- Design API's for Bitso applications
+- Design client's architectures.
+- Build innovative solutions to current technical problems.
-- Give mantainance to open source repositories
+- Contribute in open and closed source projects.
+- Conduct technical talks inside the mobile team.
+- Make cultural changes within the organization.
+- Provide Level 3 support to API users.

 **iOS Developer Analyst, [Globant](https://www.globant.com/), Mexico City — 2014 - 2018**